davidhemp/HPC-Carpentry/iridis4/_episodes/14-modules.md

 ### Listing available modules

-To see available software modules, use `module avail`
+To see available software modules, use `module avail`.
+Here we have only shown a small part of the list, as there is a large range of software available.

 ```
 {{ site.host_prompt }} module avail